brandur/sorg/content/drafts/api-paradigms.md

 apparent if you could get _everyone_ to agree on it.
-Imagine if AWS, GitHub, Stripe, etc. were all on GRPC, and integrating with a new API was as simple as downloading a new set of definitions and writing code immediately because all your supporting infrastructure (i.e. initialization, libraries, configuration, ...) was already in place and ready to go.
+Imagine if AWS, GitHub, Stripe, etc. were all on GRPC, and integrating with a new API was as simple as downloading a new set of protobuf definitions and writing code immediately because all your supporting infrastructure (i.e. initialization, libraries, configuration, ...) was already in place and ready to go.

 ### Bespoke Clients (#bespoke-clients)